kitsunyan/foxy-droid/README.md

 ## License

-Foxy Droid is available under the terms of the GNU General Public License v3 or later.
-Copyright © 2020 kitsunyan.
+This software is available under the terms of the GNU General Public License v3 or later.
+Copyright © 2020-2021 kitsunyan, REV Robotics.